 Only by 1960 did I have the courage to eliminate the border completely from my prints.
 Since then, most of my woodcuts have been without borders.
 Now I include a border on a woodcut only when there is a justification for it.

 Many ask: "Why is the human figure almost totally absent from my woodcuts, and why do I devote so much attention to nature?"
-My art school training was strictly academic, and my interest at that time was in the human figure.
+My art academy training was strictly academic, and my interest at that time was in the human figure.
 I always worked from a model.
 I enjoyed character portraiture, and this new country and its people made a great impression on me.
 But how could I approach people when I had neither money to offer them for posing, nor sufficient command of the English language to explain to them that I wanted to draw them?
-I tried to sketch people discreetly in parks and public squares.
+I tried to sketch people discreetly in parks and public squares, even in museums.

 It is a paradox that in a big city, it is difficult to establish contact with people.
 The artist has to go to nature or to lock himself within his inner abstract thought.
 This was my dilemma.
 For several years I could not decide between these two alternatives.
-Turning to nature, I realized that there were no alternatives.
+Turning to nature, I realized that no choice needed to be made.
 A work of art can incorporate both the real and the abstract.
 Only the degree of each changes.
 There is another reason why the human figure was becoming secondary in my woodcuts.
 During my crisis and its numerous experiments, even if I used the human figure as a subject, I treated it as a faceless form.
 This can be seen in my 1960 woodcut "Bronx Express”.

 In the beginning, trees and animals were only a substitute for the human figure.
 I turned to them because of the difficulties of obtaining human models.
 But if trees, plants and animals were originally only my second love, I found so much beauty in them, that they became my first.